heardMan/liri-node-app/README.md

 A. the command which is initiated by simply typing movie-this into your command line (don't forget the hyphen!)

-B. the request parameter, in order to ensure that movie-this accepts you entire request please make sure to wrap your request in either single double quotes --
+B. the request parameter
-For Example: If you wanted to search for the song Full Clip --> 'The Big Lebowski'
+Example: If you wanted to search for the song Full Clip --> 'The Big Lebowski'

 And you can see there is a list of published songs named The Big Lebowski and the relevant publication information such as the alubumn the song was published on, the performer, and the year it was released.